-- 2.89 Emissions-based charging applies to residential, business, community, doctor's permits, all zone permits and will be introduced to car club permits.
-This type of charging for permits was introduced to encourage the use of less polluting vehicles and reduce the impact of Hackney's residents and businesses on local air quality and climate change. - 2.90 Hackney Council is always considering ways to improve local air quality in Hackney.
-The current mechanism of emissions-based charging can help to do this.
-To further encourage vehicle owners to switch to less polluting vehicles, it is proposed to increase the number of pricing bands from five to 13, which will mirror the bands the DVLA uses to determine emissions-based vehicle tax band categories.
-The aim of this proposal is to address the issue with the current banding structure which does not have enough distinct categories to incentivise and reward permit holders for choosing lower CO2 emission vehicles. - 2.91 For the minority who need to drive, the good news for permit holders that continue to move towards lower harmful or zero emission vehicles is that the proposed 13 bands CO2 emissions-based charging structure will provide more layers at a discounted permit price.
-This is designed to match how polluting their vehicle is and to benefit from the continuous improvements to vehicle manufacturing technologies over time. - 2.92 It is proposed that the 13 band charging structure be introduced from spring 2022, across resident, estate resident, business, all zone permits, with it rolling out to other permit types over the lifespan of this PEP. - 2.93 The proposals will also see the most polluting vehicles asked to pay more, to incentivise drivers to move to greener vehicles.
-However it is recognised that drivers will need time to make changes, and it is therefore proposed that the proposals will be phased in over five years, brought in with a 20% price decrease or increase over the lifespan of the PEP starting in spring 2022.
-The gradual decrease or increase will allow permit holders to benefit from the discount straightaway or gives them the opportunity to consider their options and make changes over a five year period.
+Driver and Vehicle Licensing Agency (DVLA) uses to determine emissions-based vehicle tax band categories.
+The aim of this is to address the issue with the current banding structure, which does not have enough distinct categories to incentivise and reward permit holders for choosing lower CO2 emission vehicles.

+- 2.92 For the minority who need to drive, the good news for permit holders that continue to move towards lower harmful or zero-emission vehicles is that the 13 bands CO2 emissions-based charging structure will provide more layers at a discounted permit price.
+This is designed to match how polluting their vehicle is and to benefit from the continuous improvements to vehicle manufacturing technologies over time. - 2.93 The 13 band charging structure will be introduced from spring 2023, across resident, estate resident, business, and all zone permits, with it rolling out to other permit types over the lifespan of this PEP. - 2.94 The plan will also see the most polluting vehicles asked to pay more, to incentivise drivers to move to greener vehicles.
+However it is recognised that drivers will need time to make changes, and therefore it will be phased in over five years, brought in with a 20% price decrease or increase over the lifespan of the PEP starting in spring 2023.
+The gradual decrease or increase will allow permit holders to benefit from the discount straightaway or gives them the opportunity to consider their options and make changes over five years. - 2.95 The exception to this will be estate resident permits, which will be phased in over a longer seven year period, due to estate permits currently being lower cost than on-street permits, necessitating a longer transition.